wpscanteam/wpscan/.github/ISSUE_TEMPLATE/other-issue.md

 ---
-name: Custom issue template
+name: Other Issue
-about: ''
+about: Create a report which is not a related to a Bug or Feature
 title: ''
 labels: ''
 assignees: ''